 Some of the most interesting work done by artists, authors, athletes, public officials, military leaders, and businesspeople has been done well after their perceived prime.
-It’s almost as if once they were unshackled from the constraints of their power and position they could better reflect on their life experience and be more true to themselves.
+It’s as if once they were unshackled from the constraints of their power and position, they could better reflect on their life experience and be truer to themselves.
 They become free to do what they want to do rather than fulfilling professional responsibilities and living up to the expectations of others.
 The smart ones live in the present and create their future rather than nostalgically yearning for their past.

 - What Goes Up Must Come Down (towardsdatascience.com)